 And if your organization is in need of some help with your employee engagement strategy, please let us know.
 Altimeter can help in the following ways:

-Altimeter frequently runs executive workshop that helps education executives on how to think strategically about the use of new employee engagement platforms – and also how these executives need to personally get involved.
+- Executive Education and Workshops.
+Altimeter frequently runs executive workshop that helps education executives on how to think strategic about the use of new employee engagement platforms – and also how these executives need to personally get involved.

 - All report graphics are available on Flickr